Latitudeda/PhotoCAD_Docs/docs/en/post_simulation/sim_model.rst

 Types of simulation model commonly used in **PhotoCAD**
 ----------------------------------------------------------------

+**Important note: To run the below simulation models in PhotoCAD, upgrades to fnpcell-1.5.1 and sflow-0.8.36 are required**

 Below table lists four commonly used simulation model.
 To simulate the circuit, users have to define ``sim_model`` function to set the link simulation model for a component, either based on an S-parameter file(e.g. MMI1x2) or based on the behavior described by some formula(e.g. Straight waveguide, Taper).

 ``SMatrixWavelengthModel()`` and ``ExternalFileModel()`` can cover full-components models. ``StraightWaveguideModel()`` and ``TaperLinearModel()`` serve a single device as exceptions.